Applying for Medicare

 Applying in Person

 After a decade – or more – of working hard, you are ready to receive your Medicare benefits.
 However, all it takes to miss out on them is a delayed application for enrollment!
-At FL Medicare Agency, our experts will steer you in the right direction.
+At Florida Health Agency, our experts will steer you in the right direction.
 Don’t let the rules and regulations keep you from your rights and benefits.
-Call 754-205-2005 now – with us looking out for you, there will be no missed deadlines or Medicare late penalties.
+Call now – English 954-332-9768, or Portuguese 954-859-2602.
+With us looking out for you, there will be no missed deadlines or Medicare late penalties.

 Applying in person ensures that your application gets processed quickly.